weaponsforge/apidocs-swagger-ui/README.md

 ## apidocs-swagger-ui

 **apidocs-swagger-ui** contains a simple Todo notes-taking API borrowed from [`todo-next`](https://github.com/weaponsforge/todo-next).

-This repository aims to test using [swagger-ui](https://github.com/swagger-api/swagger-ui) for creating a REST API documentation and to familiarize oneself with [OpenAPI](https://spec.openapis.org/oas/v3.1.0), v3.1.0 as of this writing.
+This repository aims to test using [swagger-ui](https://github.com/swagger-api/swagger-ui) for creating an modern, responsive and interactive REST API documentations and to familiarize oneself with the [OpenAPI](https://spec.openapis.org/oas/v3.1.0) specifications, v3.1.0 as of this writing.

 ## Requirements